Occupational Hazards in the food processing industry

 3. Slips, Trips, and Falls

-Again the frequent wash downs required by the food processing industry may result in slippery falls and place workers at risk for slips, trips and falls.
+Again the frequent wash downs required by the food processing industry create slippery surfaces that puts workers at risk for slips, trips and falls.

 Food processing workers routinely utilize chemical soaps, detergents, sanitizers, and disinfectants to help keep food free of unwanted microorganisms and other contaminants.
 Food processing also uses refrigerants such as ammonia which can be highly dangerous even in small quantities.